Freshwater Macroinvertebrate Resources

 "Aquatic Insect Fact Sheets" - Downloadable .pdf files from Creek Connections.
 The "fact sheets" are nicely illustrated and informative.
 Creek Connections was developed at Allegheny College as a partnership with regional K-12 schools in Northwest Pennsylvania, Southwest New York, and the Pittsburgh.
 They emphasize hands-on, inquiry-based investigation of local waterways.
 Lots of information - great stuff!!

-Macroinvertebrate Field Identification Cards - The Connecticut Department of Envrionmental Protection has developed a program called: Rapid Bioassessment in Wadeable Streams & Rivers by Volunteer Monitors (RBV).
+Macroinvertebrate Field Identification Cards - The Connecticut Department of Energy & Envrionmental Protection has developed a program called: Rapid Bioassessment in Wadeable Streams & Rivers by Volunteer Monitors (RBV).
 The Field Identification Cards and other resources for water quality monitoring could provide useful information for macro ID and student research on specific macros.

 NatureMapping: Water Module - The NatureMapping Program in Washington has a Water Module that contains helpful information regarding water quality testing and provides an online database to submit your data.
 You can also examine the results of others groups and compare them to your own.